-The school elevator is to be used by individuals who are handicapped/injured and cannot use the stairs.
+The school elevator is to be used by individuals who are disabled or injured and cannot use the stairs.
+An Elevator Key Contract must be signed before a key is given.
+Misuse of the elevator may lead to revoking of elevator use.